codeHokage1/checkscores_mock/README.md

 ### **Looking forward to collaborate and discuss on this!**

-PS: See the rest part of the doc that includes the NestJS setup below.
+PS: See below for the (remaining) details on the NestJS setup

 -----